Last Updated: November 15, 2018

-A cross-sector leader and civil rights lawyer by training, Juliet most recently served as a senior executive and political appointee in President Obama’s administration.
+A civil rights lawyer by training, Juliet most recently worked with the nationally recognized Partnership for Public Service as the Director for Federal Executive Networks.
+She served as a senior executive and political appointee in President Obama’s administration for five years.
 From 2014 to 2017, she was appointed as chief of staff and senior advisor at the Department of Homeland Security’s U.S. Citizenship and Immigration Services (USCIS), the world’s largest immigration agency with a workforce of about 20,000 employees and nearly 250 offices globally.
 From 2011 to 2014, Juliet was appointed chief of staff and senior advisor for the Office for Civil Rights, U.S. Department of Health and Human Services.
-Her areas of responsibility included civil rights policy, intra-HHS coordination, legislative and intragovernmental affairs, outreach and stakeholder relations.
+Her areas of responsibility included civil rights policy, intra-HHS coordination, legislative and intra-governmental affairs, and stakeholder relations.

 Susan Jin Davis, Chief Sustainability Officer, Comcast Corporation